Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Neyman-Scott Processes

-The parameter~$\pi \in \Delta_S$ is a distribution over sequence types,~${a_s \in \Delta_Y}$ is a distribution over neurons for spikes in sequences of type~$s$, and ${b_{y,s} \in \mathbb{R}}$ and~${\sigma_{y,s} \in \reals_+}$ specify the latency and width, respectively, of impulse responses induced on neuron~$y$ by latent events of type~$s$.
-By varying the offsets, a single latent event can induce a sequence of spikes across a set of neurons, and different sequence types can engage different subsets of neurons, as shown in Figure~\ref{fig:examples} (middle). \end{example}

-Finally, consider the following example of a Neyman-Scott process for event detection in document streams.
-The model is similar to the preceding example, but here the latent events and data points each have high-dimensional marks: distributions over words and vectors of word counts, respectively.

-\begin{example}{Detecting world events from streams of news documents} Suppose we have a collection of documents, each with a timestamp, author, and a string of words.
-For example, in political science, we may be interested in discovering structure in diplomatic cables exchanged between multiple countries.
+\paragraph{Detecting world events from streams of news documents} Finally, suppose we have a collection of documents, each with a timestamp, author, and a string of words.
+For example, they may be diplomatic cables exchanged between multiple countries.
 We represent the dataset as~$\{(x_n, y_n)\}_{n=1}^N$ where~$x_n \in \cX = [0,T]$ denotes the time stamp.
 The mark is another tuple~$y_n = (y_n^{(a)}, y_n^{(c)})$, where~$y_n^{(a)} \in \{1,\ldots,A\}$ denotes the index of the document's author and~$y_n^{(c)} \in \naturals_0^V$ denotes a vector of word counts for each term in a vocabulary of size~$V$.
-The idea is that documents that were written around the same time are likely to use similar terms if they are discussing the same recent event.
-For example, we might see a flurry of diplomatic cables following an election.
-In many cases, those events are latent and we aim to infer them from the observed documents.
+Compared to previous examples, these are very high dimensional marks.